 2. Check your systems

-Do all of your alarm systems have power- and are they working?
-Test your video cameras, both inside and out, security alarms, as well as fire and Carbon Dioxide detectors.
+Do all of your alarm systems have power?
+Are they working?
+Test your video cameras (inside and out), security alarms, as well as fire and Carbon Dioxide detectors.

 3. U Need Utilities

-It’s important to maintain your utilities even if you’re not using the building at the moment- give the toilet a flush; flick the lights on and off.
-Consider putting some lights on timers while you’re at it.
+It’s important to maintain your utilities even if you’re not using the building at the moment – give the toilet a flush, flick the lights on and off and consider putting some lights on timers.

-Today’s circumstances may leave a building unexpectedly vacant or uninhabited, but following a few simple steps can help keep what’s important to U protected.
+Today’s circumstances may leave a building unexpectedly vacant or uninhabited, but following a few simple steps can help keep your unoccupied space protected.